 There is a huge amount that can be learned from the wisdom of Solomon.

-My post, Put The Weight Down!, looked at how we need to lay aside every weight, and the sin that so easily besets us (Hebrews 12:1).
-In this post I want to continue that theme by seeing what we can learn from the life of King Solomon.
+My article, Put The Weight Down!, looked at how we need to lay aside every weight and the sin that so easily besets us (Hebrews 12:1), in this article I want to continue that theme by seeing what we can learn from the life of King Solomon.
 There is a huge amount that can be learned from the wisdom of Solomon – just take a look in the book of Proverbs – but we can also learn from Solomon’s mistakes.

-1 Kings chapters 4-10 tell the account of how God blessed the reign of King Solomon.
-They tell of how Solomon built the temple and then his own house, sparing no expense on either.
-They tell of the overabundance of riches and wisdom that God blessed Solomon with.
-However, chapter 11 does not paint such a rosy picture.
+1 Kings chapters 4-10 tell the account of how God blessed the reign of King Solomon, they tell of how Solomon first built the temple and then his own house, sparing no expense on either.
+They tell of the overabundance of riches and wisdom that God blessed Solomon with, however chapter 11 does not paint such a rosy picture.
 It begins with the ominous word “But…..“.
 Solomon had been given more wisdom than any other man and yet he still made mistake, after mistake, after mistake that affected the rest of his life.
 So what were Solomon’s mistakes?
 Too many marriages – hundreds and hundreds of them, and it would appear that they were all to the wrong type of person.
-That even the wise King Solomon could fall into these traps, show that all of us need to be watchful against the wiles of the devil – for we are not ignorant of his devices (2 Corinthians 2:11).
+The lesson here is that if even the wise King Solomon could make such seemingly obvious mistakes, show that all of us need to be watchful against the wiles of the devil – for we are not ignorant of his devices (2 Corinthians 2:11).